 Any person or entity (including University departments, officials, community members, and/or students) may submit information regarding an alleged violation of the Student Code of Conduct to be reviewed by the Office of Student Conduct.
 Any alleged policy violation should be submitted as soon as possible after the event takes place.
-Complaints may be submitted anonymously and those reports will be investigated based on the extent of the information provided.
+Incident reports may be submitted anonymously and those reports will be investigated based on the extent of the information provided.
+Anonymous incident reports may alert an administrator to an existing problem, but these reports may not provide sufficient information to allow the university to initiate disciplinary action.
 The Office of Student Conduct reviews all information and manages the process of alleged violations under the Code of Conduct.
-Reporting may be accomplished in the following ways: